How We Create Custom Sun Visors for Rare Semi Truck Models

 A custom, hand-crafted visor adds uniqueness and potential resale value to your rig.

-Here’s Why We Need Your Truck in the Shop
+Here’s Why We Need to See Your Truck in the Shop

-Custom visors aren’t “one-size-fits-all.”
-There are tons of angles and curves to consider, plus we often line up brackets with pre-existing cab holes.
+Custom visors aren’t a "one-size-fits-all" situation.
+There are plenty of angles and curves to consider, plus we often line up mounting brackets with pre-existing cab holes so we're not drilling new holes into your cab.

-For most projects, we need your actual truck here to get it right.
-If you own a common model and are okay with approving designs by photos, we might be able to work remotely—but that’s the exception.
+For most projects, we just need to see your truck in person.
+If you own a common model and are okay with approving designs strictly based on photos, we might be able to work remotely—but that’s the only true exception.

 How We Build It